Breathe.

 Today we're going deep.
 Varied rhythms.
 Short punches.
 Longer drifts that let the ideas settle.
 Tangents—because that's how conversations actually happen.

 Let's talk superfoods for Boosting Immunity.
-Backed by places like Mayo Clinic, Harvard Health, NIH-linked reviews.
+Backed by places like Mayo Clinic, Harvard Health, and NIH-linked reviews.
 No fluff.
 Just what works.

 First.
 Why even bother with food?